Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Methodology

 where $\beta_0$ ($\beta_1$) is the baseline intercept (slope) -- i.e., that applying for $x<\psi_1$ --, $\varphi_k$ corresponds to the incremental slope contribution after the $k$-th breakpoint, $\left(\cdot\right)_+ = \textrm{max}\left\{0,\cdot\right\}$ is the hinge function, and $\varepsilon_i$ is a random error term satisfying $E[\varepsilon_i \mid x_i] = 0$ and $\textrm{Var}\left(\varepsilon \mid x_i\right) = \sigma^2 < \infty$.

 The successful SLR application depends on three basic assumptions \cite{seber2003nonlinear}: (i) the number of regimes is small relative to the sample size; (ii) within each regime, the conditional expectation is well approximated by linear functions; (iii) transitions between adjacent regimes are abrupt -- manifested as changes in slope -- rather than gradual.
-Figures \ref{fig:spec2segreg}c-e show the result of the PSD accumulation process over an 1024-FFT block for different SNR levels, symbol rates, and CFOs, respectively.
-Because of the pattern formed in the received band, SLR assumptions (i) and (ii) are always true.
-Assumption (iii), in its turn, tends to become less robust as the SNR decreases: lower SNR tends to smooth out abrupt regime boundaries.
-Nevertheless, a clear violation arises only in the limiting case where the SNR approaches zero.
+Figures \ref{fig:spec2segreg}c-e show the result of the PSD accumulation process over a 1024-sample FFT block for different SNR levels, symbol rates, and CFOs, respectively.